TEC-Toolkit/ECFO/development/doc.md

 - Which conversion factors have changed significantly compared to the previous year?

-- Which conversion factors differ substantially between issuing organizations for the same year?
+- Which conversion factors for a specific year differ substantially between issuing organizations in the same region ?

 - What are the properties of a given conversion factor (issuing organization, region, publication date, GWP assumptions)?